 - 1) Project Summary (300-word maximum): Please provide a clear and concise statement summarizing the work your institution(s) completed during the duration of the grant period. - 2) Objectives & Activities: (250-word limit) Describe the specific objectives of the project supported by the Challenge.
 Summarize the activities you engaged in during the grant period to accomplish these objectives, and any progress towards the outcomes or impact that you were hoping to achieve. - 3) Key Drivers of Meeting the Project Objectives: (250-word limit) Were you able to accomplish your objectives, please describe what you saw as the key drivers or enabling conditions of that success.
 If applicable, please share a specific instance or event that illustrates the impact of your project. - 4) Expected Outcomes: (200-word limit) As part of your grant application, you listed EXPECTED outcomes and deliverables.
-Please list the original outcomes and deliverables you listed on your grant application. - 5) Achieved Outcomes & Deliverables: (500-word limit) Please list the ACHIEVED (FINAL) outcomes and deliverables here. - 6) Project Impact Statement: (200-word limit) Provide a clear and concise impact statement regarding your work. - 7) Equity, Diversity, Inclusion and Number of Participants: (500-word limit) Describe how your project meaningfully addressed the targeted community and the demographics of the project participants compared to the demographics of the larger population.
+Please list the original outcomes and deliverables you listed on your grant application. - 5) Achieved Outcomes & Deliverables: (500-word limit) Please list the ACHIEVED (FINAL) outcomes and deliverables here. - Project Impact Statement: (200-word limit) Provide a clear and concise impact statement regarding your work - 7) Justice, Equity, Diversity, Inclusion and Number of Participants: (500-word limit) Describe how your project meaningfully addressed the targeted community and the demographics of the project participants compared to the demographics of the larger population.
 If your project was not able to address said barriers as meaningfully as intended, please describe what challenges you experienced or lessons you learned.
-What sources of bias was the project subjected to and what mitigation strategies did you employ to generate more equitable outcomes to engage, serve, and collaborate with those populations in ways that are informed by best practices. - a) Estimate the percentage of non-majority project participants. - b) Demographic - 8) Lessons Learned and Challenges (500-word limit) In the final outcomes and deliverable you listed above, highlight any challenges, expected or otherwise, or lessons learned throughout the grant period.
+What sources of bias was the project subjected to and what mitigation strategies did you employ to generate more equitable outcomes to engage, serve, and collaborate with those populations in ways that are informed by best practices. - a) Estimate the demographic of the project participants - 8) Lessons Learned and Challenges (500-word limit) In the final outcomes and deliverable you listed above, highlight any challenges, expected or otherwise, or lessons learned throughout the grant period.
 Describe any adjustments or changes you made to your activities to address challenges as they arose. - 9) Network impact: (300-word limit) Describe how your project created shared resources or otherwise strengthened the community of educational institutions committed to Public Interest Technology. - 10) Institutionalization of Public Interest Technology: (300-word limit) Describe how, if at all, your project will contribute to Public Interest Technology becoming institutionalized within your university (i.e., through committed university funds, support from leadership, or collaboration between departments, faculty, or other groups).
-If you do not anticipate Public Interest Technology will become institutionalized in the short- or long-term, please explain why. - 11) Attachments: In addition to the report narrative, please submit the following attachments: - a) Financial report detailing final accounting of budgeted vs. actual expenditures of all grant funding, including the entire project budget and all sources of revenue and expenditures (including grassroots and direct lobbying expenditures, if applicable), in addition to this Grant. - b) Artifacts and Open Educational Resources (OER): and other artifacts developed with grant funds - i) A list of all intellectual property and assets purchased or created with the Grant. - ii) Any publications or media generated as a result of your project. - 12) Certification: All [GRANTEE NAME] activities were and are consistent with charitable purposes under
+If you do not anticipate Public Interest Technology will become institutionalized in the short- or long-term, please explain why. - 11) Attachments: In addition to the report narrative, please submit the following attachments: - a) Financial report detailing final accounting of budgeted vs. actual expenditures of all grant funding, including the entire project budget and all sources of revenue and expenditures (including grassroots and direct lobbying expenditures, if applicable), in addition to this Grant. - b) Artifacts and Open Educational Resources (OER): and other artifacts developed with grant funds - i) A list of all intellectual property and assets purchased or created with the Grant. - ii) Any publications or media generated because of your project. - 12) Certification: All [GRANTEE NAME] activities were and are consistent with charitable purposes under Sections 501(c)(3) and 509(a)(1), (2) or (3) of the Internal Revenue Code, and [GRANTEE NAME] complied with all provisions and restrictions contained in this Agreement, including, for example and without limitation, those provisions related to lobbying and political activity.